 Nördlich Lägern (HLW repository)

-At the beginning of 2015, Nagra proposed that the geological siting region Nördlich Lägern (ZH, AG) be placed in reserve for Stage 3.
+At the beginning of 2015, Nagra proposed that the geological siting region Nördlich Lägern (ZH, AG) should be placed in reserve for Stage 3.
 ENSI recommended at the end of 2016 that Nördlich Lägern should also be investigated further.

 The region to the north-west of Bülach is one of the six potential siting regions for a deep geological repository confirmed by the Federal Council.